beginaid/EternityII/README.md

 <br>

 Return:
-- A solved pieces of the puzzle throgh the solver (output.png)
+- Solved pieces of the puzzle through the solver (output.png)

 <br>

 Standard Output:
-- Accuracy rate of the edges.
+- An accuracy rate of the edges.

 <br>

 Note:
-- If you choose too many colors, the message like "Please set the differnt number of color.
+- If you choose too many colors, the message like "Please set the different number of colors.
 Anyway, we'll make the puzzle using hogehoge colors." is appeared.
 - This solver does not do backprop.
 Therefore, in some cases, the accuracy rate cannot reach 100%.